 In January 2008, Abundiz held true to his promise to Peggy and acted on the decision he had made in a hospital bed two years earlier.
 He decided to call the journey "Code 3 for a Cure" Mission of Hope and Honor Across America.
 The term "Code 3" had been used at his fire station whenever they would respond to a call that required both lights and sirens.
 It was considered to be a call of the highest urgency.
 Lorenzo thought it an appropriate name for his mission because he saw an urgent need to eradicate cancer and felt that part of finding a cure was to help those who are hit so hard by it--his fellow firefighters.
 Lorenzo set a departure date of June 13, 2008, and got to work.
 His first step was to obtain a fire engine and, after approaching numerous fire apparatus manufacturers, it was Sutphen Corporation that came through and provided a fire engine for the journey.
 But Sutphen didn't stop there, also offering to provide the necessary fuel for the apparatus to get him across the country and back.

 Once Lorenzo accomplished the critical first step of obtaining an apparatus, the rest of the logistics fell naturally into place.
 He, along with his wife, son, and some fellow comrades, departed on the scheduled date from the Los Angeles City Fire Department, driving the Sutphen engine across the country and back.
 In 33 days, they visited 59 fire departments in 24 states, collecting the names of firefighters who had lost their lives to cancer.
 The crew conducted memorial ceremonies in both Los Angeles and New York, in which they read the names of the firefighters to honor and remember them.
 A memorial fire bell that was carried on the apparatus was used for the ceremonies, and was rung out once for each name called.
 The crew also conducted ceremonies at various fire departments along their journey.
-As Lorenzo visited fire stations across the country with his team, he encouraged fellow firefighters to follow their safety guidelines, utilize the protective equipment provided by their department, and get their cancer screenings.
-He also relayed this message: "If you are ever diagnosed with cancer, remember, this: You are the general in this battle and your body is the battlefield.
-The doctors are your soldiers who will provide you with information about the enemy on the battlefield.
-But it is YOU who will make the final decision on the battle plan against this enemy.
-Don't rely on just one doctor's opinion; obtain at least a couple more opinions before you make the command decision that will change your life forever."
+As Lorenzo visited fire stations across the country with his team, he shared his experiences and encouraged fellow firefighters to follow their safety guidelines, utilize the protective equipment provided by their department, and get their cancer screenings.

 But Lorenzo and Peggy wanted to do more.
 They recalled what they had gone through during the worst times.
-In addition to the physical and psychological trauma caused by Lorenzo's cancer battles ( including the struggle to obtain proper medical care), they had also faced a nightmare of financial devastation due to the ensuing avalanche of medical bills, but they had also experienced a nightmare of having to fight to get proper and timely medical care to address Lorenzo's cancer.
+Not only had they experienced financial devastation due to an avalanche of medical bills, but they had also experienced a nightmare of having to fight to get proper and timely medical care to address Lorenzo's cancer.
 Lorenzo didn't want any firefighter to endure what he had experienced, and he knew of no organizations that offered financial assistance specifically to firefighters battling cancer.
 So he and Peggy decided that Code 3 for a Cure would not end with one trek across the United States but, rather, would continue on to become a nonprofit 501(c)3 public charity which, in addition to completing an Annual Mission of Honor and Hope, would exist primarily to provide financial assistance to active and retired firefighters across the United States who are battling cancer and facing a financial hardship.
 Lorenzo and Peggy cofounded Code 3 for a Cure based on the conviction that no firefighter should have to endure what Lorenzo, and many others like him, have experienced when facing cancer.
 On September 11, 2008, the IRS issued its determination letter approving the Code 3 for a Cure Foundation (C3FAC) as a nonprofit 501(c)3 public charity retroactive to June 1, 2008.

 Later during the same month C3FAC received its approval as a nonprofit organization (September 2008), Lorenzo underwent his final systoscopy to check for any more cancerous tumors in his bladder.
 Thankfully, he was declared cured from this second cancer after a 10-year battle that had begun in 1998 with the diagnosis of his first cancer.
 However, due to a prior elevated PSA reading, the doctor performed a needle biopsy of the prostate during the same procedure and it was discovered that he had prostate cancer.
-Thus began yet another fight against the disease for Lorenzo.
+Thus began yet another fight against cancer for Lorenzo.
 Back on June 11, 1999, he had spoken at the Pomona Valley Hospital Medical Center on National Cancer Survivor Day to help unveil the new U.S. postage stamp for prostate cancer awareness.
 Now, 10 years later, he was fighting it himself.

 After doing extensive research and talking with doctors and patients alike, Lorenzo made the decision to undergo proton therapy to address the cancer.
 He felt this was the best course of action for himself due to his rare blood factors and the potential risks involved with surgery.
 In spring/summer of 2009, he underwent treatment at MD Anderson's Proton Therapy Center in Houston, Texas.
 The Houston Fire Department opened their doors to Lorenzo, allowing him to stay at Station 33 while undergoing treatments.
 The camaraderie and brother/sisterhood Lorenzo experienced from the Houston Firefighters helped him tremendously in dealing with the emotional and physical effects of treatment.
 While there, Lorenzo learned of the Firefighter House project which, once complete, will provide a place to stay for firefighters from around the country who are undergoing cancer treatment in the Houston area.